When kids win, we all thrive.

-(2) require that money from the surcharge be spent only to support classrooms in local school districts, including funding for career and technical education, attracting and retaining high-quality educators, and reducing class sizes; and
+Yes, the amendment states “100% of the money…must be expended to support classrooms in local school districts, including funding for career and technical education, attracting and retaining high-quality educators, and reducing class sizes.
+The money may not be expended for other purposes and…is subject to an annual audit.”

 Yes!
 Recent research has consistently found that expenditure increases improve student achievement, high school graduation rates, adult income and earnings, and reduced poverty for disadvantaged students.